 February - The Main KeeleSU Elections.

-Here we elect all Full Time Officer positions.
+Here we elect ALL Full Time Officer Positions and the majority of Union Council.
 Once elected, these officers will begin their term on July 1st of that calendar year.

 May - The KeeleSU Spring By-Elections